 - English (Publication Language)

-And learn what it means to be Elfed – and consider doing it to your neighbors.
+- What it means to be Elfed โ consider doing this to your neighbors!